Recognition of prior learning (also referred to as Accreditation of prior learning)

 - BSc in Computing and Information Systems; Creative Computing

-You may also apply for other courses you have studied to be given accreditation of prior learning on an individual - i.e. discretionary basis.
-You need to include this in your course application.
+You may also apply for other courses you have studied to be recognised as prior learning on an individual - i.e. discretionary - basis.
+You need to include this in your programme application.

-To see where APL is permitted, refer to the Credit transfer and accreditation of prior learning section of the relevant Programme Specification and Regulations.
+To see whether prior learning may be recognised and accredited for the programme you are joining, refer to the Recognition of prior learning and Credit transfer section of the relevant Programme Regulations.

-You will have to pay a fee, which is non-refundable, for each course that you want us to consider granting discretionary APL.
+A fee is payable, which is non-refundable, for each course or module that you want us to consider as accredited prior learning.

-What prior learning is likely to be eligible for accreditation?
+What prior learning is likely to be recognised and accredited?

 Your previous learning may be recognised and accredited if you have successfully completed a programme of study which compares in level, content and standard to a course or module of your degree programme.
 You will need to provide us with evidence of your previous learning.